anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Note that it may be used by the registrar-agent instead of the pledge to find the registrar, if not configured.

 * Domain Registrar: In general the domain registrar fulfills the same functionality regarding the bootstrapping of the pledge in a (customer) site domain by facilitating the communication of the pledge with the MASA service and the domain PKI service.
   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
   The registrar detects if the bootstrapping is performed by the pledge directly or by the registrar-agent.
 The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
 For issuing a voucher, the MASA may perform additional checks on voucher-request objects, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.

-### Agent-Proximity {#agt_prx}
+## Agent-Proximity Assertion {#agt_prx}

 "Agent-proximity" is a weaker assertion then "proximity".
 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}